Here's what we found for you

 Heart of Ohio Diaper Bank

-We collect diapers, wipes, period supplies, and adult incontinence briefs and distribute them through 32 Community Distribution Site Partners in Stark, Tuscarawas, Carroll, Wayne, Medina, Harrison, Summit, Belmont and Holmes counties.
+Distributed through 32 Community Distribution Site Partners across Stark, Tuscarawas, Carroll, Wayne, Medina, Harrison, Summit, Belmont, and Holmes counties.

 P.O.
 Box 35452